DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///    - user: A unique identifier representing your end-user, which can help OpenAI monitor and detect abuse.
 ///    - imageConversionFormat: (Optional) Convert invalid image type into open ai supported .rgba
 ///    - completion: The completion block called with the result of the request.
 The block receives as Result object containing either the generated images Array as a String in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.createImageVariationsRequest(image: imageData) { result in
+OpenAIAPIManager.shared.createImageVariationsRequest(image: imageData) { result in
     switch result {
     case .success(let imageURL):
         // Handle the generated image URL